mainwp/mainwp-child/readme.txt

 * More Extension Hooks to extend Code Snippet functionality

 = 0.28.3 =
-* Fixed some issues with Code Snippets extension
+* Fixed some issues with the Code Snippets extension

 = 0.28.2 =
 * Fixed update conflict with child plugin installed on Dashboard
-* Fixed some warnings with debug enabled
+* Fixed some warnings with debugging enabled

 = 0.28.1 =
 * Fixed a bug on line 3269 when debug is on